-TEST 1 - Engine must not crank if:
+Test 1 - Engine SHOULD NOT crank if:

-- · PTO switch is engaged, OR;
+- PTO switch is engaged, OR;

-- · Parking brake is not engaged, OR;
+- Parking brake is not engaged, OR;

-- Ground speed control levers are not locked in their NEUTRAL positions.
+- Ground speed control levers are not in the NEUTRAL position.

-TEST 2 - Engine should crank if:
+Test 2 - Engine SHOULD crank if:

 - PTO switch is not engaged, AND;

 - Parking brake is engaged, AND;

-- Ground speed control levers are locked in their NEUTRAL positions.
+- Ground speed control levers are locked in the NEUTRAL position.

-TEST 3 - Engine must shut off if:
+Test 3 - Engine should SHUT OFF if:

-- · Operator rises off seat with PTO engaged, OR - Operator rises off seat with parking brake disengaged. - Operator moves ground speed control levers out of their neutral positions before disengaging parking brake.
+- · Operator rises off seat with PTO engaged, OR; - Operator rises off seat with parking brake disengaged. - Operator moves ground speed control levers out of their neutral positions before disengaging parking brake.